 Second-order themes Illustrative quotes The shared implications of care So I have to work.
 I have to work hard to pay, to pay their salary.
-This is the commitment of being an entrepre- neur.
+This is the commitment of being an entrepreneur.
 I have to think about my employees first, not myself.
 (OM2, handicraft manufacturer & retailer) Employees are like [my] children.
 You need to take care of them, feed them.
 They have emotions, they will have bad moods, be emotional, and you have to care about them.
 It's just like taking care of our children.
 If you can treat your employees like half of your own children, then you are [a] successful [entrepreneur].
 (OM16, furniture manufacturer) Care beyond the realm of work If they have a problem like they need borrowings for the family.
 We give loans, personal loans.
 We offer, and they pay back every month.
-For example, say they bor- row one thousand (ringgit), they pay (back) 50 ringgit per month.
+For example, say they borrow one thousand (ringgit), they pay (back) 50 ringgit per month.
 (OM2, handicraft manufacturer & retailer) I'm managing a small team.
 I try to treat them [the employees] like my brothers.
 So when they are my family, how can I treat them?
 (OM39, industry robotics consultant) The people and com- pany grow together Seeing my salon grows and being able to help others (employees) to go into business, especially the ladies, I'm very motivated in fact, convincing my employee cum partner to start her own business was satisfying because I'm helping someone.
-She is a very smart lady, but she lacks experience in doing business and confi- dence because she's a divorcee.
+She is a very smart lady, but she lacks experience in doing business and confidence because she's a divorcee.
 When you're divorced, you lack confidence and you feel that you're not wanted in your life, but actually, it's not true at all.
 (OM29, beauty salon owner) To have a sense of ownership.
 That means employees own every task they do.
 The only way you can get this [sense of] ownership [is to] treat them as adults and give them the flexibility they want.
+Once they

-Once they understand that, they understand what we want.
-(OM35, telecommunication provider) The rela- tionship between growth in work and personal growth I had 3 (former) employees who (I helped to start their businesses).
+The relationship between growth in work and personal growth

+I had 3 (former) employees who (I helped to start their businesses).
 I am very proud of them.
-I am very happy for them. [] They learnt how to manage the business, manage the money [from me].
-From an employee to a business owner [] Like this shop in ABC Mall, Madam ABC, most people here know that ABC worked for OM19 before.
+I am very happy for them. [...]
+They learnt how to manage the business, manage the money [from me].
+From an employee to a business owner [...]
+Like this shop in ABC Mall, Madam ABC, most people here know that ABC worked for OM19 before.
 That makes me proud.
 "OM19 groomed ABC from an employee to a business owner" that's a huge accomplishment.
-(OM19, jewellery retailer) I hope that they can have a good family relationship.
-When they are working, we try to provide whatever they need; when they need help in their family mat- ters, and it is within our reach, we would help them.
-If they tell me their problems honestly, I will try to help them.
-Especially financially, if I can help, I would help.
-(OM25, legal service provider)
+(OM19, jewellery retailer)